treboryatska/gitdao/README.md

 Min 0x89c183cefd4cDc18525dF9ECaa82Cdac9C014271
 ```

-The fullHistoryOfFile.sh will give you the following:
+The `cfr.sh` will give you the following:
 ```
 Min 0x327a12059118e599059f432f238B54090c5bDC2D
 Min 0x89c183cefd4cDc18525dF9ECaa82Cdac9C014271
 Idr 0x2574806fD47E49A53dC2bB0b5f5c12Ecb445CDa4
 ```

+#### 2.2 CFR - Check 2 - Verify ownership

+When `daoContributors.txt` is read it should only consider an address of a user if it was written by the same user.
+This is to avoid someone adding someone else's address to the file.

 ### 3. PAC (Points Adjustment Calculator)